KorsunPavel/IndicatorsTestAutomotionTTF/README.md

 So don't use IndicatorsTestAutomotionTTFSelenium project

-Now the testing framework coded with Telerik Test Framework (TTF) By this time only rwo tests implemeted Log in and CreateNewIndicatorTest
+Now the testing framework coded with Telerik Test Framework (TTF) By this time only two tests was implemeted Log in and CreateNewIndicatorTest

 For starters